Offering perks that support working parents could be the key to attracting and retaining top employees.

-Many employers are realizing that if they want to attract top employees, they need to create a family-friendly environment, new research suggests.
+Many employers are realizing that to attract top employees, they need to create a family-friendly environment, research suggests.

 Overall, about half of employers have taken steps recently to ensure their employees can spend quality time with their spouses and children, according to a study from the staffing firm OfficeTeam.
-Specifically, over the last five years, 49 percent of organizations have made changes to workplace policy to better accommodate working parents, while 51 percent have not made any extra effort to make it easier for employees to spend time with their families.
+Specifically, over the last five years, 49% of organizations have made changes to workplace policy to better accommodate working parents, while 51% have not made any extra effort to make it easier for employees to spend time with their families.

 "With half of companies offering more family-friendly benefits in recent years, the onus is on organizations that have not kept pace to revisit their policies," Brandi Britton, a district president for OfficeTeam, said in a statement.
 "Employers should actively promote their programs in this area to attract and retain top workers."